JohnReedLOL/scala-trace-debug/README.md

 6. Click the green 'Debug' (Shift+F9) button and follow the stack traces in the console.

-IntelliJ console has shortcut up and down arrows to navigate up and down the stack trace.
+7. Use the IntelliJ console arrows to navigate up and down the stack traces.

 ![IntelliJ console](http://s29.postimg.org/ud0knou1j/debug_Screenshot_Crop.png)